 Native American Purification Ceremonies

-A Native American Sweat Lodge - also known as Temazcal, originating from the Nahuatl word for "house of heat" or "sweat lodge" - is a dome-shaped structure used for purification ceremonies that involve heating rocks to create steam.
+A Native American Sweat Lodge, also known as Temazcal, originating from the Nahuatl word for "house of heat" or "sweat lodge," is a dome-shaped structure used for purification ceremonies in which rocks are heated to create steam.
 Sweat lodges are traditional sacred spaces for spiritual healing, cleansing the body, mind, and spirit, and connecting with Nature.

 The ceremonies, led by the Ceremonial Leader or Shaman, include preparation, prayer, chants, drumming, and purification.
 Participants sit in the darkened lodge, and water is poured over the heated stones.
 Natural healing herbs enhance the steam's cleansing effect.